lx4r/chames/README.md

 ## Powered by
 g2a API, [REST Countries](https://restcountries.eu), [Bootstrap](http://getbootstrap.com)

+## License

+Chames is licensed under the MIT License

 ----
 This software is not in any way affiliated with g2a.com.
 Author: lx4r <https://l3r.de>